The city of Garda is a little gem set in a picturesque bay on the veronese side of the lake, between Bardolino and Torri del Benaco.

 Nearby you will also find Movieland, the Hollywood themed park where you can see Cinema turning into a 3D adventure and you can try Pangea, the first attraction where you are the driver!

 If you happen to be here in the summer, find relief from the heat in Caneva Aquapark, the park with water slides and swimming pools for the whole family.
-Take a look to our guide to the amusement parks on Lake Garda!
+Take a look at the amusement parks on Lake Garda!

 Your visit to Garda is not complete if you don’t take a boat tour on the blue water of Lake Garda.